white woman, black woman, and hispanic women gathered with their tablet, phone, and laptop enjoying AI tools

 Or how this ProPublica report revealed that a private contractor’s algorithm was more likely to rate black parole candidates as higher risk.

-The development and deployment of AI systems can exacerbate existing inequalities and biases.
+The development and deployment of AI systems can exacerbate existing inequalities and biases—creating a digital divide.

 Avoiding Bias